How to Become a Supply Chain Manager

 Norwich University

 Norwich University offers an online master of business administration program with a concentration in supply chain management.
 Students through this concentration will be able to cultivate the advanced knowledge and skills needed to effectively and affordably manage demand and supply within and across companies.
-This online MBA requires students to visit campus for a week-long residency.

 The program comprises 36 credits including coursework in strategic resources management; managerial finance; strategic marketing and operations management; supply chain management strategy, planning, and operations; supply chain management logistics, design, and execution; and supply chain management assessment, integration, and optimization.